 How the Section 179 Calculator Works

-In order to use our Section 179 calculator, you’ll first need to input the cost of the equipment, the estimated life of the equipment, and your marginal tax rate.
-These are the three variables that determine how much you’ll save by electing the 179 deduction versus standard depreciation methods.
+To use our Section 179 calculator, you’ll first need to input the cost of the equipment, the estimated life of the equipment, and your marginal tax rate.
+These are the three variables that determine how much you’ll save by electing the section 179 deduction vs standard depreciation methods.

 1. Estimated Tax Savings in Year 1